-Figure : Atmospheric Hydro Feature
+Figure 12: Atmospheric Hydro Feature schema

 The HY_Hydrometeor class conceptualize a meteor “consisting of an ensemble of liquid or solid water particles falling through or suspended in the atmosphere, blown by the wind from the Earth's surface or deposited on objects on the ground or in the free air” [9].

-The HY_Precipitation class specialize HY_HydroMeteor.
+The HY_Precipitation class specializes HY_HydroMeteor.
 It refers to falling water and does not mean the amount of precipitation measured by means of rain-gauge, which is understood as a property of a rain feature.
-HY_Precipitation is not explicitly defined as a special HydroFeature to allow other contextual generalizations.
+HY_Precipitation is not explicitly defined as a special subtype of the general HydroFeature type to allow other contextual generalizations.
+HY_Precipitation carries two associations: rain and snow.

-The HY_Rain and HY_Snow classes define special types of intended to separately reflect ice or water particles falling from a cloud.
+The HY_Rain and HY_Snow classes define special types of liquid or solid water intended to separately reflect ice or water particles falling from a cloud.

 The Subsurface Hydro Feature application schema (informative)

-The informative Subsurface Hydro Feature application package introduce concepts water accumulated below the land surface as well as the formation of rock or soil containing the body of water.
-This refers to the holistic approach of the basin as the unit where all water, surface and subsurface water, is directed to an identified common outlet A conceptual model capturing the of features associated with the groundwater domain will be provided with the under development.
+The informative Subsurface Hydro Feature application package introduces concepts reflecting water accumulated below the land surface as well as the formation of rock or soil containing the body of water.
+This concept refers to the holistic approach of the basin as the unit wherein all water, surface and subsurface water, is directed to an identified common outlet.
+It allows subsurface water to be related to the hydrographic network of water bodies, as well as to a corresponding basin identified by an inflow or outflow node using a reference point associated with the confining unit.
+Special concepts of subsurface water, its confines and special relationships may be defined with an application.
+Special concepts should not contradict the definitions endorsed by the WMO as published in the "International Glossary of Hydrology".
+A conceptual model capturing the specifics of features associated with the groundwater domain will be provided with the GroundwaterML 2.0 under development.